What the experience is like

 -

-Leave with practical tools they can use immediately in day-to-day contexts.
+- Leave with practical techniques that can be used immediately in day-to-day contexts

 Workshops are tailored to each organisation and can be delivered online or in person.